AshFoster/foodie-favourites/README.md

 - __HTML__

-  - No errors or warnings were shown when put through the [W3C Markup Validation Service.](https://validator.w3.org/)
+  - Originally, a few errors were showing up when the site was put through the [W3C Markup Validation Service.](https://validator.w3.org/), but they have all since been rectified and now no errors are showing on any of the pages.

 - __CSS__